- National professional accountancy organisation website: Federacion Argentina de Consejos Profesionales de Ciencias Economicas

 Banks and insurance companies

 Companies with regulators other than the CNV (financial institutions and insurance companies) are not currently permitted to apply IFRSs: Banks must apply the accounting regulations enforced by the Central Bank of Argentina (BCRA); and insurance companies must apply the accounting regulations enforced by the Superintendency of Insurance.
 However, on 12 February 2014, the BCRA issued Communication A 5541 announcing a plan to converge the BCRA accounting standards for banks with IFRSs.
 The converged standards would become mandatory on 1 January 2018.
-The plan does envision the possibility that the BCRA might modify IFRS for use by banks in Argentina.
+Please click for access to the road map (Comunicación “A” 5541) on the BCRA website (available in Spanish only).

 IFRS for SMEs in Argentina

 The Argentine Federation of Professional Councils in Economic Sciences (FACPCE) approved on 3 December 2010 the Technical Resolution No. 29 which introduces the application of IFRS for SMEs.
 IFRS are mandatory for public entities which are under the supervision of the Comision Nacional de Valores CNV (Argentine Securities and Exchange Commission).
 The resolution establishes that all entities not reached by, or exempted from the mandatory use of IFRS, will have the option of